secretstartups/handbook/sites/handbook/source/handbook/legal/entity-specific-employment-policies/index.html.md

 **Health and Safety**

-To ensure the physical and mental health and safety of our team members in New Zealand, and to maintain compliance with local employment regulations, all team members in Australia will complete the following survey at onboarding.
+To ensure the physical and mental health and safety of our team members in New Zealand, and to maintain compliance with local employment regulations, all team members in New Zealand will complete the following survey at onboarding.
 The responses will be reviewed annually.
-If you think you may need accommodations in order to achieve and/or maintain a healthy and safe work environment, or you need to report an incident, please contact [Team Member Relations](mailto:teammemberrelations@gitlab.com).
+If you think you may need accommodations in order to achieve and/or maintain a healthy and safe work environment, please contact [People Operations](mailto:peopleops@gitlab.com).
+If you need to report an accident or injury, please contact [Team Member Relations](mailto:teammemberrelations@gitlab.com).

 * [Remote Work Checklist](https://forms.gle/DszZNkBA22Rhy3VW7)
 </details>